 Student Training

-In order to make sure students know their rights and responsibilities, multiple trainings are offered to all students annually in addition to regular, specialized trainings for specific populations of students.
-Each enrolled student is required to complete a Title IX training each academic year according to Page 5 within Attachment B of CSU's Nondiscrimination PolicyOpens in new window .
+To empower students to understand their rights, options, and responsibilities as members of the CSUF community, multiple trainings are offered to all students annually in addition to regular, specialized trainings for specific populations of students.
+Each enrolled student is required to complete a Title IX training each academic year according to Page 5 within Attachment B and Attachment G of CSU's Nondiscrimination PolicyOpens in new window .
+The annual Title IX training for all currently enrolled students is assigned on Canvas.

 Technical Difficulties and Canvas Support